No Win No Fee

 What is a “no win, no fee” agreement and what does it involve?

-It is not always the case that seeking compensation in the UK requires initial fees to be paid.
-So, at the very beginning, the best solution would be to get acquainted with a “no win, no fee” agreement which means that “if you do not win your case, you do not have to pay the fee”.
+It is not always the case that seeking compensation in the UK requires paying upfront fees.
+So, at the very beginning, the best solution would be to get acquainted with a “no win, no fee” agreement which means that if you do not win your case, you do not have to pay the fee.
 If the services are provided on a “no win, no fee” basis, then the claimant bears no initial costs and there are no costs to pay if the claimant eventually loses his/her case for compensation.
 Success fee is only charged if the case is successful.
+Where we offer No Win No Fee services customers typically pay 25% of the amount recovered to our solicitors, although this will be subject to your individual circumstances and the actual fee may be less than this but it will never be more.
+Termination fees may apply if you fail to co-operate with our solicitors.

 Not all solicitors agree to take cases under a “no win, no fee” agreement, so it is worth verifying it prior to signing any documents.
 The principles of such agreement are very beneficial to claimants.
 It is usually so that, as a result of an accident, many accident victims end up with high medical costs, lose their jobs or a considerable part of their livelihoods.
 They simply cannot afford pay the legal costs themselves.
 Since it is typically required to pay the fees in advance, this option cannot be chosen by many people who are entitled to compensation.